Housing at the Massachusetts Institute of Technology: Senior House

 Senior House is the oldest dormitory at MIT and was the first self-governing college dormitory in the United States.
-Since its construction in 1916, it has served as the institute's first dormitory and on-campus fraternity, a mixed undergraduate and graduate dorm, an all-graduate facility, a seniors' dormitory, and military housing during World War II.
+Since its construction in 1916, it has served as the institute's first dormitory and on-campus fraternity, a mixed undergraduate and graduate dormitory, an all-graduate facility, a seniors' dormitory, and military housing during World War II.
 The L-shaped building is directly adjacent to the residence of the President of MIT.
 A tower at the center of the north side features neo-classical columns that reflect the architecture of the original MIT Cambridge campus.

 The building's street address is 4 Ames Street, but the mailing address is 70 Amherst Street, because the main entry was moved to what originally was the back of the building.
 Before implementation of a single-entry building layout, Senior House had six entries named after historical MIT figures:

 Citing a low graduation rate and possible drug-related problems in Senior House, MIT administrators implemented a "turnaround program" in 2016 that included the banning of new students and the implementation of changes related to mental health and supervision.
-On June 12, 2017 it was announced that Senior House would be replaced with "Pilot 2021", a program to house mostly first-year students in a more regulated environment.
-The residence would no longer allow cats, murals, or other elements connected with "East-side" dorm culture.
+On June 12, 2017, it was announced that Senior House would be replaced with "Pilot 2021", a program to house mostly first-year students in a more regulated environment.
+The residence would no longer allow cats, murals, or other elements connected with "East-side" dormitory culture.
 Many members of the East-side MIT community viewed the erasing of Senior House culture as an attack from the administration on their community values.

-Facing student resistance towards Pilot 2021, MIT announced on July 7, 2017 that the building would be completely emptied of undergraduates and repurposed as a graduate student dorm.
+Facing student resistance towards Pilot 2021, MIT announced on July 7, 2017, that the building would be completely emptied of undergraduates and repurposed as a graduate student dormitory.
 This announcement triggered a new round of controversy and discussion among the MIT community.
-An article in Wired described the MIT dorm closure as part of a wider trend among American universities of emphasizing safety and orderliness while minimizing legal liability and bad publicity.
+An article in Wired described the MIT dormitory closure as part of a wider trend among American universities of emphasizing safety and orderliness while minimizing legal liability and bad publicity.

-Notable alumni of Senior House include Janos Pasztor (Nuclear Engineering, 1979), former Assistant Secretary-General of the United Nations; John Brusger (Chemistry, 1978) founder of Newbury Comics; Lawrence Summers (Economics, 1975), former president of Harvard University and former Secretary of the Treasury during the Clinton Administration; Bruce Morrison (Chemistry, 1965), United States Representative for the 3rd Congressional District of Connecticut, 1983–1991; Moshe Arens (Mechanical Engineering, 1947), former member of the Israeli Knesset, defense minister, and ambassador to the United States; Gordon S. Brown (Electrical Engineering, 1931), former Dean of Engineering at MIT and a pioneer in the development of automatic-feedback systems and numerically controlled machine tools.
-Former Senior House faculty residents include Swiss musicologist, composer, pianist and conductor Ernst Levy; and John B. Goodenough, awarded the 2019 Nobel Prize in Chemistry for the development of the lithium-ion battery, lived in Senior House as faculty resident in the 1950s and 60s when he was part of an interdisciplinary team responsible for developing random access memory.